Tosin5S/Tosin5S/README.md

 ### Hi there 👋 I am Tosin5S

-- 🌱 I’m currently learning to become a Software developer with a specialization in Android Software Development.
+- 🌱 I’m currently learning to become a Full Stack Developer.

 - 👯 I’m looking to collaborate with other developers.